alimasri/movies_organizer/README.rst

 1. Install Python
 2. Download the project
 3. Navigate to the project's directory
+4. Run the command: `pip install -r requirements.txt`
-4. Run the command: `python setup.py install`
+5. Run the command: `python setup.py install`

 This command will download and install the project with the required dependencies.